-As part of the functions under business combination accounting pursuant to ASC 805 and deferred income taxes in accordance with ASC 740, the company evaluated deferred tax attributes in each jurisdiction for application of a valuation allowance.
+As part of the functions under business combination accounting pursuant to ASC 805 and deferred income taxes in accordance with ASC 740, the Company evaluated deferred tax attributes in each jurisdiction for application of a valuation allowance.
 Some operations acquired in the Cristal Transaction included a full or partial valuation allowance at the time of acquisition.
 Evidence provided to the Company that was maintained previously to support valuation allowances at acquisition was used along with considerations of any changes in operations and possible combinations with deferred tax attributes of the Company's existing operations in each jurisdiction.
-It was determined that France would remove its valuation allowance, Australia and Brazil would increase from partial to full valuation allowances, Belgium would add a full valuation allowance, and Switzerland and the United States would sustain full valuation allowances at acquisition.
+It was determined that France would remove its valuation allowance so that jurisdiction is not shown in the table above, Australia and Brazil would increase from partial to full valuation allowances, and Switzerland and the United States would sustain full valuation allowances at acquisition.